-Islamic Development Bank Institute (IsDBI)-International Centre for Education in Islamic Finance (INCEIF) Islamic Finance and Development Journal Retains Scopus Indexing
+Islamic Development Bank Institute (Isdbi)-International Centre For Education In Islamic Finance (INCEIF) Islamic Finance And Development Journal Retains Scopus Indexing

 Commenting on the milestone, Dr. Sami Al-Suwailem, Acting Director General of the IsDB Institute, emphasized that the continued Scopus indexing of IJIFSD reflects the strength of institutional collaboration between IsDBI and INCEIF.
 He noted the Journal serves as an important knowledge platform through which IsDBI advances rigorous, open-access scholarship that informs policy, supports sustainable development, and strengthens the global Islamic finance ecosystem.

-This milestone reflects the Journal’s strong academic foundations, rigorous peer-review processes, and growing international impact, supported by established editorial governance within INCEIF and reflected on the Journ’l’s official publishing platform.
+This milestone reflects the Journal's strong academic foundations, rigorous peer-review processes, and growing international impact, supported by established editorial governance within INCEIF and reflected on the Journal's official publishing platform.

 IsDBI remains committed to supporting high-quality research platforms that advance knowledge at the intersection of Islamic finance and sustainable development.